florianmarkusse/FLOS/articles/dynamic-array/article.md

 support for this may not be as strong as it is for 2Mib and 4KiB pages and it is tripping the CPU up in some other way.

+Additionally, going from a 4KiB _virtual_ page size to an emulated 8KiB _virtual_ page size greatly speeds the writing up for a marginal cost of at most 4KiB.
+The fewer - halved, to be exact - page faults play a great part.
+It's not just about the page sizes that the hardware supports - but also about the number of page faults.
+It's a shame that Linux does not support this emulation of page sizes in this manner.

 Finally, I'm happy to report that my OS is faster than Ubuntu at performing these operations!
-But, credit where credit is due, using 2MiB _virtual_ pages, Ubuntu is very competitive.
+But, credit where credit is due, on using 2MiB _virtual_ pages, Ubuntu is very competitive.
 Now I only need to add support for a litany of features that are supported by any Linux distro... :)

 ## Discussion and Practical Considerations